bonsairobo/bevy_metrics_dashboard/README.md

 macros.
 Each process has a global registry (AKA "recorder") of all of the metrics that have been used or described in code.

-Many existing metrics "exporters" will use their registry to send metrics to a monitoring service like Prometheus or CloudWatch.
-This is great for retaining data about a complex system and going back days or even months to see details about what a system was doing right before it exploded and destroyed all of your photos.

-But sometimes it's useful to just see your metrics live in high resolution without any external service dependencies.
-This is what `bevy_metrics_dashboard` lets you do; all metrics can be plotted directly in the application where they are defined.
-The provided Bevy plugin defines and installs a registry, and the dashboard widget lets users search for metrics and plot them.
+The provided Bevy plugin defines and installs a registry, and the dashboard widget lets users search the registry and plot metrics.